 2. Casa Gangotena

 Recommended by Stefan and Sebastien from Nomadic Boys

 Casa Gangotena is one of the best 5-star luxury hotels in Quito.

-We stayed here for a few nights as our base in Quito before departing for our cruise in the Galapagos Islands.
+We stayed here for a few nights as our base in Quito before departing to cruise in the Galapagos Islands.

 However, the downside of Casa Gangotena’s location is that the Quito metro is currently being built right outside of its front door, so until that is formally opened (estimated in around 2019), the view outside is quite unsightly, but improving by the day.

-Casa Gangotena has one of the best restaurants in the city and for good reason.
+Casa Gangotena has one of the best restaurants in the city, and for a good reason.
 It’s a gourmet dining experience.
 We loved the breakfast here with some of the best Eggs Benedict we’ve ever had.

-Casa Gangotena is world famous as a luxury hotel that CNN rated it as one of their top 25 luxury hotels in the world.
+Casa Gangotena is world-famous as a luxury hotel that CNN rated as one of their top 25 luxury hotels in the world.

 3. JW Marriott Quito

 The JW Marriott is one of the most luxurious hotels in Quito.
 The location at the north end of the modern center puts it a little out of the action, but taxis are cheap and easy to take in Quito.